Dan Goggin (rugby union): Munster

+US Montauban

+After his release by Munster in April 2023, Goggin joined French Pro D2 club Montauban on a one-year contract ahead of the 2023–24 season.

 International

 Goggin played for the Ireland national rugby sevens team in 2015 and 2016.
 He was part of the Ireland squad that attempted to qualify for the 2016 Olympics, but lost to Spain in the quarter-finals and failed to qualify.